CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 -   **Horizontal** - The horizontal layout only allows counters.
 -   **Compact** - The compact layout only displays the horizontal text and the total counter.

 The next option is the horizontal text this will display to the left of both the horizontal and compact layouts.
-The last option is the separator this will display between items in both the horizontal and compact layouts. *\[Figure-10\]*
+The last option is the separator that will display between items in both the horizontal and compact layouts. *\[Figure-10\]*

 ![Figure-10](http://cdn.coalaweb.com/images/docs/joomla-extensions/traffic/cw-traffic-mod-layout-1.png "Figure-10"){.coalaweb-docs}

 ### <a name="mod-visitor"></a>Visitor Display Options

 This section controls what information about the visitor will be displayed within the **Traffic** module.

 To make it easier to explain I have broken this section into two parts.

 **Part 1**

 First you can choose if you want to display the visitor information section at all.
-Next are the **Title** configuration options, you can to choose to display one including the title text, it's format and it's alignment.The next option turns on or off a horizontal line to separate the counter items from the visitor information. *\[Figure-11\]*
+Next are the **Title** configuration options, you can to choose to display one including the title text, it's format and it's alignment.
+The next option allows you to turn on or off a horizontal line at the bottom of the visitor section. *\[Figure-11\]*

 ![Figure-11](http://cdn.coalaweb.com/images/docs/joomla-extensions/traffic/cw-traffic-mod-visitor-1.png "Figure-11"){.coalaweb-docs}

 **Part 2**

 In this section you have the option to turn on or off the following items as well as choosing their label text.  *\[Figure-11a\]*

 -   IP
 -   Browser